mattrussi/gitlab-com-runbooks/docs/rate-limiting/README.md

 ### Application (ApplicationRateLimiter)

 The application has simple rate limit logic that can be used to throttle certain actions which is used when we need more flexibility than what Rack Attack can provide, since it can throttle at the controller or API level.
+The scope is up to the individual limit implementation and can be any ActiveRecord object or combination of multiple.
+It is commonly per-user or per-project (or both), but it can be anything, e.g. the [RawController](https://gitlab.com/gitlab-org/gitlab/-/blob/1b86edced6397495fd2a61f2a312573dbc044aa6/app/controllers/projects/raw_controller.rb#L37) limits by project and *path*.

 These rate limits are set configured in [application_rate_limiter.rb](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/application_rate_limiter.rb)